 - U.S. Court of Appeals for the First Circuit

-- Represented two clients in an appeal before the Maine Supreme Judicial Court, which resulted in the reversal of a Superior Court decision awarding specific performance and damages under Maine Unfair Trade Practices Act.
+- Represented clients in an appeal before the Maine Supreme Judicial Court, which resulted in the reversal of a Superior Court decision awarding specific performance and damages under the Maine Unfair Trade Practices Act.
 Brown v.
 Compass Harbor Village Condominium Association, 2020 ME 44, 229 A.3d 158.